jeffshaver/styl.js/README.md

 Media Queries
 =============

 It is possible to add styles into a media query block using the inject method.
 However, if you have multiple selectors that need different styles, this could result in you typing out the media query string several times.
-If this is the case, you can use the ```createMQ``` method:
+If this is the case, you can use the ```injectMQ``` method:

 ```
-styl.createMQ('only screen and (min-width: 800px)', {
+styl.injectMQ('only screen and (min-width: 800px)', {
   body: [
     {background: 'blue'},
     {fontSize: '16px'}